Wicked (National Tour)

 By Brian Guy

-It’s rare for us to give a Preview Night!
+It is rare for us to give a Preview Night!
 Critic’s Pick to a national tour, even though most national tour productions are indeed enjoyable.
-With a few exceptions, the below average shows simply don’t go on tour and/or don’t get programmed by the regional theatres, so the ones on tour tend to be good shows.
+With a few exceptions, the below average shows simply do not go on tour and/or do not get programmed by the regional theatres, so the ones on tour tend to be good shows.
 However, most national tour productions, while overall good and enjoyable, are just average to above average productions.

 Since the theatres re-opened after the pandemic closures, only a handful of national tours stand out as truly exceptional productions.
 These include the tours of Jagged Little Pill (2022), Dear Evan Hansen (2023), Les Misérables (2023), Beetlejuice (2024), Life of Pi (2025), and this current tour of Wicked.